-Industry is finally catching up on the potential of machine learning for predictive analysis.
+Industry is finally waking up to the potential of machine learning for predictive analysis.
 But data scientists faced with a prediction challenge (demand prediction, predictive maintenance, churn prediction…) usually favor one of two equally inadequate approaches:

 - Conventional modeling: « If I train, validate and test my Random Forest like I did in school, I will be OK ».

 - Misguided sophistication: « LSTM networks are natively sequential!
 Let’s kick ass with the latest advances in deep learning ».

 We have described elsewhere why conventional modeling doesn’t work with time series.
 The goal of this article is to explain why the second approach doesn’t work either - why deep learning doesn't work for most industrial prediction challenges.

 There are three main reasons for that.

 - Deep learning models are not sequential.
 Their internal parameters don't update sequentially.

 - Training deep learning models requires much more data than most industrial processes generate.